 - To record more information than the URL and Page Title, you could also use Custom Variables.

-We hope that you will consider using Matomo (Piwik) to track usage data in your next Mobile app or Desktop software.
-We believe Matomo is now a reliable and effective Open Source Software Analytics Platform and we are looking forward to seeing how this technique helps you!
+We hope that you will consider using Matomo to track usage data in your next Mobile app or Desktop software.
+Matomo is a reliable and effective Open Source Software Analytics Platform and we are looking forward to seeing how this technique helps you!

 For any question or feedback, please leave a comment here or ask in the forums.